morninj/password-voyeur/README.md

 # Password Voyeur

-A Chrome extension to share your password.
+A Chrome extension to share your passwords.
 For more: https://password-voyeur.appspot.com/.

 To run this version instead of the version from the Chrome store, clone this